Data

 Both the char and int data types essentially store whole numbers (numbers without decimal places).
 The differences between them has to do with the amount of storage reservied.
 A char is only 1 byte, thus, it has only 8 bits of storage.
 The number of different values that you can store in 8 bits is 256.
 An integer on the other hand uses 4 bytes of memory and thus it can store number in 32 bits.
 A 32 bit value can store 4,294,967,296 numbers.

-The exact amount of memory for each type (4 bytes for int for example) actually can change.
+The exact amount of memory for each type (4 bytes for int for example) actually can change over time.
 Computers from the 1990's had integers that only used 2 bytes of memories, (16 bits).
 This means that an int can only hold 65,536 values.

 Floating Points